ABahramii/auto-file/README.md

 # auto-file
-### a CLI app to create files and directories automatically.
+### A command line app to create files and directories automatically.